The Top 6 steps to improve your team’s culture when you’re Remote

 Productivity can suffer, leading to failed outcomes if your employees do not have the right tools.
 If you are hiring an employee remotely, determine if you are providing enough tools to organize and manage projects and to communicate.
 Give them online access to a multitude of platforms where they can communicate and collaborate on materials to support the products or services of your business.

 6. Keep your remote team connected

 The practice of involving everyone can make your employees feel like they are part of the team.
-It calls for having transparent processes in place to ensure that all the team members working a project are involved.
-In a situation as uncertain as today, you are required to put in more effort in teambuilding than before.
+It calls for having transparent processes in place to ensure that all the team members working on a project are involved.
+In a situation as uncertain as today, you are required to put in more effort in team building than before.
 Regular day-to-day interaction, weekly reports, and small-talks moments can develop connections and make the employees feel involved in the matter at hand.